Let’s kick things off with a key question: are you communicating internally with your PMM team? 🙋♂️

 Internal communication is a fundamental part of product marketing in any circumstance, but it can also be the difference between getting mediocre material for your competitive intel or comprehensive insights from people in your organization.
 The good news?
 There are several avenues for PMMs to explore in their bid to gain a competitive advantage. 👇

-In terms of which specific teams PMMs were liaising with most when conducting competitive intelligence, our research indicated the sales teams were identified as the port of call for many PMMs, with 86% saying they turn to them for CI support.
+In terms of which specific teams PMMs were liaising with most when conducting competitive intelligence, our research indicated the sales teams were identified as the port of call for many PMMs, with a whopping 92.9% saying they turn to them for CI support.

 How to share competitive intelligence results